An Appalachian Trail Tale

 As a washed-up athlete once paid the big bucks to be painted in loud logos from head-to-toe, I’m all too familiar with cheating types.
 Thus I prefer to call any such performance a fastest presumed time.
 But I certainly don’t presume to believe.
 Or care.
 I’m more concerned about the baskets on my hiking poles.
 Should they stay or should they go?
 Anyway--here comes a horrifying crack at humor--aren’t all hiking records a bit pedestrian?!

 Awesome!
-My most unforgettable stopover during previous adventures was a night in jail in Houston, Missouri.
-It was during a trans-Am bike trip, the same trip photographed on my Day 34-35 write-up.
-8’ x 10’ cell, concrete bed, stainless steel shitter (note: freezing)barred window, solitary confinement.
+My most memorable stopover on previous adventures was a night in the slammer in Houston.
+The other Houston, in Missouri.
+It was during a trans-USA bike trip, the same one photoed on my Day 34-35 write-up.
+8’ x 10’ cell; concrete bed; stainless steel shitter (which I stained); barred window; solitary confinement.
 I’d been detained voluntarily.
-Deputies didn’t want me camping in the city park, after they’d found me there (“…for your own protection”).
+Deputies didn’t want me camping in the city park, after they’d found me there. (“For your own protection.”)
 I was fed a feast that’d top everything I ate that entire trip.
-Who can predict memories?
-And who doesn’t love them?
-(They allow you to never do anything new.)

 Despite the land’s ludicrous layout, we moved expeditiously.
 There were trips to terra firma, but no appreciable debacles.
 I had been reunited with my hiking poles, having wrapped bushels of duct tape around the broken tip.
 I felt stable.
 Duct tape is an essential in my frugal life; and it is damn near compulsory during a thru-hike.
 Because, as they say…